Virtuant/katacoda-scenarios/jenkins/jenkins-build-docker-images/step3.md

 8\.
 Click **Save**.<br>

 Jenkins can now start a Build Agent as a container when required.
 Great job!
-Next?!